Scanning Color Negative Film

 The process presented here aims to be as unbiased, accurate, and simple as possible.
 It relies on just a few adjustable parameters without the need to tinker with scanner software settings or manually edit rgb curves.
 And it will preserve the maximum amount of information in the negative for further editing.

-A negative is similar to a raw image in that it records a wide range of information that needs to be transformed before it can be viewed, but unlike digital, where our goal is to translate the colors to how our eyes would see the scene being photographed, with scanning we want to preserve the colors as the film recorded them and not cancel out the effect of the film.
+A negative is similar to a digital raw image in that it records a wide range of information that needs to be transformed before it can be viewed, but unlike digital, where our goal is to translate the colors to how our eyes would see the scene being photographed, with scanning we want to preserve the colors as the film recorded them and not cancel out the effect of the film.

 This post will focus on white light film scanning, where we are trying to capture the color of the negative dyes more or less how our eyes see them.
 It has been suggested that scanning with narrowband red, green, and blue LEDs would give a more accurate measure of the film’s densities.
 This makes sense in theory, but I have yet to see a demonstration that shows the improvement or differences with that method.
-All the same steps detailed here would still apply to rgb scanning.
+All the same steps presented here would still apply to rgb scanning.

 Software like adobe camera raw and Photoshop do not come with tools that make it easy to process negative scans.
 We must make our own camera profiles and luts, use different color profiles, and edit in linear gamma.